xmtp/xmtp-dot-org/src/pages/roadmap.md

 ## Decentralization roadmap

 🎉 Anyone can now try running the [experimental `xmtpd` node software](https://github.com/xmtp/xmtpd) and be a part of the journey to decentralizing XMTP!

 In the future, `xmtpd` might replace the node software currently running the XMTP network.
+To explore the node software currently running the XMTP network, see the [xmtp-node-go repo](https://github.com/xmtp/xmtp-node-go).

 ### Near term (~3 months)